newrelic/nr1-workshop/lab0/INSTRUCTIONS.md

 You'll notice that the CLI creates a `./launchers/lab0-launcher` directory: with a nr1.json configuration.

-2. Now that you have a Launcher, open the `launchers/lab0-launcher/nr1.json`.
+2. Now that you have a launcher, open the `launchers/lab0-launcher/nr1.json`.
 You'll see something like this.

 ```json
 {